 As a center of high tech industry, home to one of the country’s largest universities, and the seat of Texas government, Austin offers professional, social and recreational opportunities for every taste.
 The weather is mild and perfect for outdoor sports 10 months out of the year — water sports, including swimming at Barton Springs and boating on the various local lakes, are very popular, as are cycling and jogging.
 Austin is also home to some of the best music in the U.S. including SXSW and ACL Festivals.

-We believe, and we hope you will concur, that the entire School of Public Health, Austin Campus package (its considerable academic, cultural and intellectual resources, its world class faculty and the highly sought-after lifestyle of the community) makes the University of Texas School of Public Health, Austin Campus a highly attractive venue to further your education.
+We believe, and we hope you will concur, that the entire UTHealth School of Public Health in Austin package (its considerable academic, cultural and intellectual resources, its world class faculty and the highly sought-after lifestyle of the community) makes UTHealth School of Public Health campus in Austin a highly attractive venue to further your education.

 Professor and Regional Dean

 The Rockwell Distinguished Chair in Society and Health